Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 3:22 After these things came Jesus and his disciples into the land of Judaea;

-and there he tarried with them, and baptized. {cp.
-4:2} 3:23 And John also was baptizing in Aenon near to Salim,
+3:23 And John also was baptizing in Aenon near to Salim,

-because there was much water there: {or, there were many springs there [GWms]} and they came {or, kept on coming in a steady procession [Wuest]}, and were baptized.
-3:24 For John was not yet cast into prison. {cp.
-Mat 4:12}
+and they came {or, kept on coming in a steady procession [Wuest]}, and were baptized.

-John's imprisonment is not explained here because the writer assumes the reader is familiar with the other gospel accounts.
+John's imprisonment is not explained here, because the writer assumes the reader is familiar with the other gospel accounts.
 (Mat 14:1-12; Mark 6:14-29; Luke 3:19-20)

 3:25 Then there arose a question